SarraELGHALI/niryo_one_matlab/README.md

 #### 1.Install and Configure MATLAB-Ros Environment
 ##### 1.1 Install MATLAB
-MATLAB has several versions, If you don’t have MATLAB installation file, try to get the newer version.The installer can be downloaded from here:  [MatlabDownload]( https://fr.mathworks.com/ ).
+MATLAB has several versions, If you dont have MATLAB installation file, try to get the newer version.The installer can be downloaded from here:  [MatlabDownload]( https://fr.mathworks.com/ ).
 *N.B.
 MathWorks provides the licensed product, a trial version and a student version.*

 ![Matlab logo](./screenshoot/matlablogo.JPG)

 Install MATLAB in your  PC and make sure to select robotic toolbox while installation.

 ![Matlab logo](./screenshoot/1.JPG)

 After finishing the installation , launch Command window and  make sure that  the Robotic toolbox is installed by running :
 >  rosinit
 ##### 1.2 Set up MATLAB environment